jtamames/SqueezeMeta/docs/source/SQMtools.rst

 ``remove_contigs_from_bin`` and ``create_bin`` will return a new *SQM* object containing the new binning information, including recalculation of bin contamination/completeness using CheckM1 markers.

 .. note::
   While this provides a fast way of removing obviously redundant contigs or creating custom bins within the *SQMtools* package, if you want to perform a more careful bin/MAG curation you should probably consider other tools such as anvi’o.
-You can always use the ``create_bin`` function to re-create the anvi’o curated bin into SQMtools.
+You can always use the ``create_bin`` function to re-create the anvi’o curated bin into *SQMtools*.

 Data normalization strategies
 =============================